anthrax3/Spiderpig/README.md

 ### Installation
 Just run 'bundle install' from the cloned directory.
+If you don't have bundler installed, 'sudo gem install bundle' should do it.

 ### Notes/Known issues
 If you run into issues, comment out '**$stderr.reopen("/dev/null", "w")**' on line 27.
 This will send errors back to your console.